 Music Admissions: Graduate

 Have music graduate admissions questions?
 Contact our Graduate Program Coordinator, Kelsea Aaberg, 413-545-0311 or firstname.lastname@example.org.

 Academic application forms for admission to graduate study are available from the UMass Amherst Graduate School web page or from the Graduate Admissions Office, Goodell Hall, (413) 545-0722, email@example.com.

-APPLICATION DEADLINES: For fall admission, the application deadline for all graduate programs in Music, except Music Theory, is February 1.
-The application deadline for graduate study in the Music Theory programs (MM, PhD) is January 15.
+For fall admission, the application deadline for all graduate programs in Music, except Music Theory, is February 1.
+The application deadline for graduate study in the Music Theory MM is January 15.
 Applications must be submitted by October 1 for spring admission.